Drugs and Alcohol

 • Forced Withdrawal or Expulsion

 HB 280, the "Campus Carry" legislation, became effective July 1, 2017.
-For more information on this new law (which amends O.C.G.A. § 16-11-127.1) and how it will be implemented on University System of Georgia campuses, refer to Chancellor Wrigley’s guidance to the USG community, dated May 24, 2017.
+For more information on this new law (which amends O.C.G.A. § 16-11-127.1) and how it has been implemented on University System of Georgia campuses, refer to Chancellor Wrigley’s guidance to the USG community, dated May 24, 2017.
 Below you will find additional information in response to common topics of inquiries that members of the USG community have posed.